mnbroatch/yarn-bound/README.md

 A minified version exists at `yarn-bound/dist/yarn-bound.min.js`.

 If you need compatibility with internet explorer, you can transpile for yourself or use `yarn-bound/dist/yarn-bound.ie.js`.

+If you want to transpile for yourself, use `import YarnBound from 'yarn-bound/src/index'` and make sure your transpiler isn't ignoring it.